goriller/ginny/README.md

 # irisa
-like koa, base on iris.
+Like koa, Base on iris.